Choose:

 Some subjects use admissions tests as a criterion to select candidates to attend interviews, whereas others carry out admissions testing at the interview.

-The tables below summarise the admissions tests that are used for each subject:
+The tables below summarise the admissions tests that are used for each subject (In the process of updates for 2025 Entry):

 Oxford